Localized states in active fluids

-Thus far, theoretical efforts to understand cortex self-organization have focused on states that extend throughout the cortex.
-In particular, actin polymerization waves were studied using reaction-diffusion systems~\cite{Weiner2007,Doubrovinski2008,whitelam2009,carlsson2010,bement2015,bernitt2017a,bernitt2017b,flemming2020a,yochelis2020,yochelis2022b}.
-Beyond reactions and diffusion, the effects on cortical pattern formation of advective transport induced by active contraction were explored in Refs.~\cite{bois2011,kumar2014,wollrab2016,staddon2022}.
-In contrast, the localized structures mentioned above do not fall into the same class of patterns and the underlying mechanism has not yet been addressed from a theoretical point of view.
+Whereas the most studied patterns extend over the whole cell surface, the actin cortex also exhibits localized structures.
+Examples of the latter are isolated contractions, either transient~\cite{baird2017} or oscillatory~\cite{graessl2017}, observed in adherent cells, as well as isolated clusters of actin and signaling molecules in cancer cells~\cite{oser2009, bravo-cordero2011}.

-Here, we argue that these structures correspond to localized states (LSs), which are self-organized states where the cortex remains essentially unaffected except in a finite region of space, Fig.~\ref{fig:fig_1}a.
-In integrable systems, localized states are well-known in the form of solitons, but they also occur in dissipative systems~\cite{knobloch2015}.
+The mechanism underlying the localized structures mentioned above has not yet been theoretically addressed.
+Here, we argue that these structures correspond to localized states (LSs) of spatially extended dynamical systems, \emph{i.e.}, self-organized states where a background state -- here, the homogenous, isotropic cortex -- remains essentially unaffected except in a finite region of space.
+In integrable systems, LSs are well-known, for instance in the form of solitons, but they also occur in dissipative systems~\cite{knobloch2015}.
 However, they have not been reported for the actin cortex or, generally, active fluids.

-Specifically, we use a continuum description to show that mechano-chemistry can robustly produce self-organized LSs in the actin cortex.
-Our description accounts for a generic activator-inhibitor circuit involved in actin assembly~\cite{Weiner2007,bement2015,graessl2017,michaud2022a}, Fig.~\ref{fig:fig_1}b, as well as for convective flows induced by gradients in the active stress~\cite{marchetti2013}.
-We find stationary, oscillating, and chaotic LSs and identify slanted snaking~\cite{dawes2008a} as the underlying mechanism.
+Specifically, we use a continuum description to show that mechanochemistry can produce self-organized LSs in active fluids.
+Our description accounts for a generic activator-inhibitor circuit involved in actin assembly~\cite{Weiner2007,bement2015,graessl2017,michaud2022}, as well as for convective flows induced by gradients in the active stress~\cite{marchetti2013}.

-Consider an isotropic active fluid in one spatial dimension with $x\in[-\ell/2,\ell/2]$.
-The state of the fluid is captured by the number density $c$ corresponding to the actomyosin network.
-The time evolution of this density is captured by the continuity equation
+Consider an isotropic active fluid.
+Its state is given by the density $c$ of the actomyosin network.
+The time evolution of $c$ is captured by the continuity equation

-with the current $j_c = v c - D_c \partial_x c$.
-It consists of a convective and a diffusive part, where the latter accounts for fluctuations in the system through the effective diffusion constant $D_c$.
-Since cortical dynamics occurs at low Reynolds number, we can neglect inertia effects, such that the convection velocity $v$ is determined by force balance
+where $\nabla$ is the spatial gradient operator, and the current $\bm{j}_c = c\bm{v} - D_c \nabla c$.
+The current consists of a convective and a diffusive part, where the latter accounts for fluctuations in the system through the effective diffusion constant $D_c$.
+Since cortical dynamics occurs at low Reynolds number, we neglect inertial effects, such that the fluid velocity $\bm{v}$ is determined by force balance,